biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 pub const STATE: Item<State> = Item::new("state");
 ```

-Biyachain smart contracts have the ability to keep persistent state through Biyachain's native LevelDB, a bytes-based key-value store.
+Biya Chain smart contracts have the ability to keep persistent state through Biya Chain's native LevelDB, a bytes-based key-value store.
 As such, any data you wish to persist should be assigned a unique key, which may be used to index and retrieve the data.

 Data can only be persisted as raw bytes, so any notion of structure or data type must be expressed as a pair of serializing and deserializing functions.
 For instance, objects must be stored as bytes, so you must supply both the function that encodes the object into bytes to save it on the blockchain, as well as the function that decodes the bytes back into data types that your contract logic can understand.
 The choice of byte representation is up to you, so long as it provides a clean, bi-directional mapping.